shapesmusic/Shapes-Basics-Draft/lessons/12-reading-by-touch.md

 You also have to keep your eyes on the notation, rather than looking at your hands, in order to follow along.
 But luckily, since your hands are aligned with the keys, you're all set up to play without looking.

 If the song you're reading along with feels too fast, or too slow, skip to another song in the playlist that feels better [skip].
-And when you've gotten the hang of it, move on to the second notation, which adds the notes one note higher, and one note lower than the anchor, like this [play].
+And when you've gotten the hang of it, move on to the second notation, which adds notes one higher, and one lower than the anchor, like this [play].

 The challenge in this notation is that you play the new notes with different fingers on your different hands.
 So you have to coordinate your hands to move in the same direction, rather than using the same fingers.